guzmanwolfrank/guzmanwolfrank/README.md

 - 👋 Hi,

-I am currently coding in Python.
+I am currently coding in Python while attaining more skills at the AWS Architect Associate level.

+My special interests in Cloud environments include storage and compute strategies in AWS dealing with financial data and market information.

 I like to focus on market algorithms, web server systems such as AWS & Azure and data analysis using Python, Excel and SQL based Databases.